Lesson 3: Debugging with Serial

 4. Next Lesson

 For hardware debugging, multimeters and oscilloscopes are useful.
-We realize that many (most!) of you do not have your own multimeters or oscilloscopes and that, due to COVID, our labs are closed.
-Thus, your only option here is to use something like Tinkercad Circuits.
+We realize that many of you may not (yet) have your own multimeters or oscilloscopes.
+In this case, we recommend building your circuits in a simulation tool like Tinkercad Circuits and using their virtual instruments (e.g., multimeters).
 If you’re physically building something and it’s not working, you could try to replicate it in Tinkercad or some other simulation tool.

-For code debugging, it’s common to use “print line” statements (yes, I know)—see video below.
-Currently, the Arduino IDE does not support code debugging (e.g., breakpoints, code stepping, memory stack dumps).
-Note: there is forthcoming debugging support in the newest beta of the Arduino IDE and there is rudimentary debugging support in the Tinkercad Circuits code editor.
+For code debugging, it’s common to use “printline” statements (yes, I know! 🤣)—see video above.
+Currently, the Arduino IDE does not support code debugging (e.g., breakpoints, code stepping, memory stack dumps); however, there is rudimentary debugging support (e.g., stepping through code) in Tinkercad Circuits.

 Using Serial.print for debugging

 Using “print out” statements to “console” is perhaps the oldest (and possibly most robust) debugging technique.
-It is the standard technique for Arduino as well (as tedious as it can be).
+It is the standard technique for Arduino as well (although can be tedious at times).

-Unlike JavaScript, Java, C# or other code that runs in your web browser or natively on your desktops/laptops, your Arduino code is running on the Arduino’s microcontroller.
+Unlike JavaScript, Java, C# or other code that runs in your web browser or natively on your desktops/laptops, your Arduino code is running on the Arduino’s microcontroller (e.g., the Uno uses the ATmega328P; the Leonardo uses the ATmega32u4).
 Thus, when we “print to console”, we actually need to get the data from the Arduino’s microcontroller on to your development computer.
 For this, Arduino uses the serial protocol.
 More specifically, the function Serial.print() and Serial.println().

 These two functions print data to the serial port as human-readable ASCII text (the println version simply inserts a carriage return \r followed by a newline character \n).
 To send data without converting it to ASCII text, you need to use Serial.write().

-In later lessons, we’ll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see these ITP examples).
+In later lessons, we’ll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see L1: Intro to Serial and these ITP examples).
 For our introductory lessons, however, we’ll just use it to print out information about how our program is performing.

 Once you turn on serial (via Serial.begin()), you can no longer use digital Pins 0 or 1 for I/O because these pins are used for serial communication (digital pin 0 is RX and pin 1 is TX).
 See Arduino documentation.